Tam1SH/amethystate/README.md

 Persistence is built in, not bolted on. `.set()` writes to the in-memory buffer, fires reactive subscriptions, and schedules a debounced flush to disk—all in one call.
 There's no separate save layer to think about.

-Migrations I built because I got burned once: changed a struct, old data became unreadable, fixing it was miserable.
-I don't need them right now—but I know exactly what happens if they're not there when I do.
+Migrations I built because… I can.

 ## Alternatives